 - stalking, cyberstalking, and failure to accept the termination of a consensual relationship with repeated overtures or other aberrant or negative behavior

-- Keep a log.
-Write down what is happening to you.
+- Keep a diary or log.
+Write down what is happening or has happened to you.
 Include direct quotes, any witnesses, or patterns to the harassment.
 Save any letters, cards, or notes sent to you.
 Keep both the log and notes in a secure place, preferably at home.

-- If the above approaches have not been successful, discuss the situation with the College officers listed below to find other informal means to a resolution.
+- If the above approaches have not been successful, you may want to discuss the situation with the College officers listed below to find other informal means to a resolution.

 - You may decide at any time to take formal action by filing a written complaint with the Affirmative Action Officer or the Director of Human Resources.
 Such complaints are taken seriously by the College and will result in formal action to eliminate the harassing behavior.
-Complaints made to the Affirmative Action Officer or the Director of Human Resources must be made in writing and must be brought within 90 days of the last incident to within 90 of the receipt of a grade.
+Grievances made to the Affirmative Action Officer or the Director of Human Resources must be made in writing and must be brought within 90 days of the last incident.

 Relationships with Students